carloliveros/uce-scripts/UCEs from genomes.md

 ### Download genomes

 You can download bird genomes from http://gigadb.org/dataset/101000.
-Download the assembled scaffolds for the relevant species.
+Download the assembled scaffolds in fasta format for the species of interest.

 ### Convert to 2bit format